mayuxi987/mayuxi987.github.io/_posts/2017-03-22-MixedMethod.md

 7. According to the common sense, qualitative research is more about theory-generating while quantitative is about theory-testing.

+8. In the interview session, I can also add another option to collect their willings to do further interview.

 ----

 For this assignment, please include: